movement-disorders/therappeye/README.md

 (documentation is a work in progress)

+## Latest Update

+the original idea was to get the environment to run a Presentation -> Scenes -> Slides scheme.

+Looking into the video-series (see "source playlist") I realized there  was an opportunity for a new slide sligthly based on tne porposed game.

+In a future version, tracking users eyes with CV, be it up close from a wereable glass or VR device would be great.
+First release will base on a mouse click, discrete or element-over.

+> source playlist by Suraj Sharma (https://www.youtube.com/@SurajSharmaFourKnob) available at https://www.youtube.com/playlist?list=PL6xSOsbVA1eb_QqMTTcql_3PdOiE928up

+We're ditching the `presentation->scene->slide` infrastructure in favor of integrating an `slide` slice, basing the main loop on what's proposed in the series.

 ## The Story

 Certain exercises and strategies that can help maintain and improve visual function and potentially mitigate the impact of vision problems.